 • Medical Secretary

-• Establishing and maintaining patient's medical & personal history and record in order to keep it up date.
+• Establishing and maintaining patient's medical & personal history and record in order to keep it up to date

 • Greeting and dismissing patients